Indian Air Force: Personnel

+In 2017, there was a shortage of 15,503 personnel out of an authorized strength of 155,000.

+In mid-2019, the air force had 12,142 officers out of an authorized strength of 12,625, and 129,094 enlisted personnel out of an authorized 142,917.

+Personnel strength on 1 March 2022 was 138,994 enlisted and 12,143 officers.

+In 2025, the International Institute for Strategic Studies (IISS) listed active personnel strength at 149,900.

 Rank structure

 The rank structure of the Indian Air Force is based on that of the Royal Air Force.
 The highest rank attainable in the IAF is Marshal of the Indian Air Force, conferred by the President of India after exceptional service during wartime.
 MIAF Arjan Singh is the only officer to have achieved this rank.
 The head of the Indian Air Force is the Chief of the Air Staff, who holds the rank of Air Chief Marshal.

 Officers

 Anyone holding Indian citizenship can apply to be an officer in the Air Force as long as they satisfy the eligibility criteria.
 There are four entry points to become an officer.
 Male applicants, who are between the ages of 161/2 and 19 and have passed high school graduation, can apply at the Intermediate level.
 Men and women applicants, who have graduated from college (three-year course) and are between the ages of 18 and 28, can apply at the Graduate level entry.
 Graduates of engineering colleges can apply at the Engineer level if they are between the ages of 18 and 28 years.
 The age limit for the flying and ground duty branch is 23 years of age and for technical branch is 28 years of age.
 After completing a master's degree, men and women between the ages of 18 and 28 years can apply at the Post Graduate level.
 Post graduate applicants do not qualify for the flying branch.
 For the technical branch the age limit is 28 years and for the ground duty branch it is 25.
 At the time of application, all applicants below 25 years of age must be single.
 The IAF selects candidates for officer training from these applicants.
 After completion of training, a candidate is commissioned as a Flying Officer.